laurelherting/lmh-headspace/AWS/examTips.md

         CloudWatch helps to keep track of demand

 ### What is horizontal scaling?
+* scale by adding more machines
   * increase in number of resources
   * ie. add more hard drives to storage or servers
 * great for building internet-scale apps

 ### What is vertical scaling?
+* scale by adding more power to existing machine
+  * ex.
+CPU, RAM
   * increase of individual resource
 * Stop an instance, resize it to a different type (ie. more RAM)
 * Can reach a limit
 * costly, but easy to implement, good for short-term

 ### What AWS resources are often used to create sss applications?
 * answer: dynamo db, s3, efs, etc